How does Edit Entry handle hidden fields and field visibility settings?

 For developers: Filters to modify this behavior

-To make Hidden Field fields visible editable in Edit Entry:
+To make Hidden fields visible and editable in Edit Entry:

 // Converts `<input type="hidden">` to `<input type="text">` add_filter( 'gravityview/edit_entry/reveal_hidden_field', '__return_true' );

-To fully remove Hidden Field fields from Edit Entry rendering, add the following filter:
+To prevent Hidden fields from being output on the Edit Entry form HTML, add the following filter:

 // Prevent hidden fields from being output in HTML at all add_filter( 'gravityview/edit_entry/render_hidden_field', '__return_false' );